geraldohomero/blog/geraldohomero/content/about.en.md

 ### **Undergraduate research fellow (UFJF)** · 2018 - 2019

-Undergraduate research fellow in the research project "Passados Presentes: comunidades remanescentes de quilombo e memória da escravidão na Zona da Mata Mineira" at the Oral History and Image Laboratory (LABHOI-UFJF) and the AFRIKAS group.
+Undergraduate research fellow in the [research project](https://www.ufjf.br/labhoi/juiz-de-fora-cidade-negra-centro-de-referencia-sobre-a-memoria-negra-em-juiz-de-fora/indice-acervo-juiz-de-fora-cidade-negra/) "Past Presents: remnant quilombo communities and memory of slavery in the Zona da Mata region of Minas Gerais" at the [Oral History and Image Laboratory (LABHOI-UFJF)](https://www.ufjf.br/labhoi/) and the AFRIKAS group.

 - Conducting interviews
 - Video editing